ICS3U-Gallo/halloween-spookoverflow/README.md

-               we have a great maze game for Halloween,we have 3 level of mazes which is level 1,2,3 all you need to control the bot to pass the maze .
+               we have a great maze game for Halloween,we have 3 level of mazes which is level 1,2,3 all you need to do is to control the bot to pass the maze . enjoy the game!